on7dq/OST-Morse-Box/README.md

 ![PCB Assembled](https://github.com/on7dq/OST-Morse-Box/blob/master/PCB%20Assembled.jpg)

 The software and the development of the PCB layout were done by OST club member Gilbert, ONL12523.
 Great work!
-I just came up with the idea for the Morse Box ... built the first prototype, and wrote the manual.
+I just came up with the idea for the Morse Box ... built the first prototype, and wrote the documentation.

 Oh, and we made some videos too !
 Check them out at my YouTube channel.
 Start with this video https://youtu.be/ROU9pVeI86k